Skip to main content

 Define a Deterioration Curve

-When editing a Condition Parameter, the applicable Asset Groups are listed.
-Each Asset Group has its own deterioration curve, which determines how future parameter values are calculated for those assets.
+When editing a Condition Parameter, all applicable Asset Groups are listed.
+Each one has its own deterioration curve, which determines how future parameter values are calculated for those assets.

 By default, Historical deterioration curves are calculated from past survey data for that parameter on that Asset Group.
-However, other methods are available that provide different future projections, including Linear, Quadratic and Useful Life.
+Other methods provide different future projections, including Linear, Quadratic and Useful Life.

-To edit the deterioration curve of an Asset Group, select its Edit (cog/gear) icon.
-If the icon isn't visible, the Parameter Range has been changed.
-Click Save to confirm the changes or select Reset to revert them.
-You can then proceed to edit a deterioration curve.
+To edit the deterioration curve of an Asset Group, select its Edit button.
+If the button isn't visible, the Parameter Range is currently modified.
+Select Save to confirm the changes, or Reset to revert them, and the button will appear.

-Please note, these are informed estimates based on past trends.
-The more survey data that's available, the more accurate they can be.
-However, it's always possible for unforeseen events (e.g. adverse weather, increased traffic flow) to influence future deterioration.
+These are informed estimates based on past trends.
+The more survey data available, the more accurate they can be.
+However, unforeseen events can still influence future deterioration, e.g. adverse weather, increased traffic flow.

 The Deterioration Editor